 - Only 1 in 10 children who start school in Cambodia today will finish high school.

-- Gross university enrollment rate in Cambodia is just over 15 percent—one of the lowest in Southeast Asia.
+- The gross tertiary enrollment rate in Cambodia is just under 15 percent—one of the lowest in Southeast Asia.

 These statistics do not reflect the true potential of our children.
 Instead, it tells us that there is a deeply systemic problem—one that isn’t the fault of a single actor but multiple underlying root causes.